Nenotriple/Chem-Mix/README.md

 - All calculations update in real-time
 - Units can be changed at any time
 - Add custom presets in `Chem-Mix\presets.py`
+- *Spend hours building an app to save minute(s) calculating mix ratios you'll only need a couple times a year.
+In 25 years, you'll have saved a whole hour!*